Sentence of 50 Years for Teenager for Murder Proper

 The jury found Franklin guilty of first degree murder and found the firearm personal use and discharge allegation to be true.
 The Contra Cost County judge hearing the case accordingly sentenced Franklin to 25 years to life for the murder and a consecutive 25 to life term on the firearm enhancement for a total of 50 years to life.

-Franklin then appealed the sentence, contending among many grounds, that his sentence violated the Eight Amendment prohibition against cruel and unusual punishment as interpreted by the recent U.S. Supreme Court case of Miller v.
-Alabama (2012) 567 U.S. ______, 132 S. Ct.
+Franklin then appealed the sentence, contending among many grounds, that his sentence violated the Eighth Amendment prohibition against cruel and unusual punishment as interpreted by the recent U.S. Supreme Court case of Miller v.
+Alabama (2012) 567 U.S. 460, 132 S. Ct.
 2455 and the recent California Supreme Court case of People v.
 Caballero (2012) 55 Cal.
 4th 262.

 Penal Code § 3051 provides that any juvenile offender shall be afforded a “youth offender parole hearing” before the Board of Parole Hearings.
 The hearing “shall provide for a meaningful opportunity to obtain release.”
 The hearing will take place after 25 years of incarceration.